Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ **Answer: C. a branch policy**

-### Question-203
+### Question-81  💩💩💩

 You have a project in Azure DevOps named Project.

 Project1 contains a build pipeline named Pipe1 that builds an application named App1.

 You have an agent pool named Pool1 that contains a Windows Server 2022-based self-hosted agent.

 Pipe 1 uses Pool1.

 You plan to implement another project named Project.

 Project2 will have a build pipeline named Pipe2 that builds an application named App2.

-App 1 and App2 have conflicting dependencies.
+**App 1 and App2 have conflicting dependencies.**

 You need to minimize the possibility that the two build pipelines will conflict with each other.
 The solution must minimize infrastructure costs.